lamdiv/movie-recommendation-adv-python/README.md

 - **Polymorphism**: Each subclass implements `recommend()` differently
 - **Data Structures**: Extensive use of dictionaries and sets for efficient lookups

+### User Interaction (10 pts)

+The system provides a **menu-driven CLI** with comprehensive search functionality:

+**Search by Title** (`search_movies_by_title()`):
+- Case-insensitive partial matching
+- Finds all movies containing the search term in their title
+- Returns detailed movie information (genres, ratings, rating count)

+**Search by Genre** (`search_movies_by_genre()`):
+- Case-insensitive genre matching (exact or partial)
+- Searches through genre-movie mappings for efficient lookup
+- Lists all movies in the specified genre
+- Provides helpful suggestions when genre not found

+**Additional Features**:
+- List all available genres with movie counts
+- Show movie details by ID
+- Handles empty results gracefully with helpful error messages

 ### Recursion (10 pts)

 The system implements **two recursive features**: